Gary L Herman

-County Manager Rick French presented the proposed 2019-2020 county budget to the Alexander County Board of Commissioners at their May 20th meeting.
-The proposed General Fund budget for fiscal year 2019-2020 totals $41,422,990.
+ALEXANDER COUNTY (May 11, 2021) – County Manager Rick French presented the proposed 2021-2022 county budget to the Alexander County Board of Commissioners at the regular meeting held on Monday, May 10.

-A public hearing regarding the 2019-2020 proposed budget is scheduled for June 3 at 6:00 p.m. at the CVCC Alexander Center for Education.
+Commissioners will hold a public hearing regarding the proposed budget on Monday, May 24 at 6:00 p.m. at the CVCC Alexander Center for Education.

 The Alexander County Board of Commissioners typically meets on the first Monday of each month at 6:00 p.m. in room #103 at the CVCC Alexander Center for Education; however, the next meeting is set for Monday, May 24 at 6:00 p.m. at CVCC.
 Regular meetings are recorded, and can be viewed on the county’s Government Channel on Spectrum channel 192 or on the county’s YouTube channel at www.youtube.com/alexandercountync.
 Meeting agendas, minutes, videos, and more are available on the county’s website at www.alexandercountync.gov/commissioners.